plusworx/gmindocs/README.md

-# gmin docs
+# gmin
-Documentation for gmin v0.7.0 - a Google Google Workspace administration CLI (command line interface) written in Go (aka Golang).
+A friendly Google Workspace administration CLI (command line interface) written in Go (aka Golang).

+Latest version: **v0.7.0**

-If you are a Google Workspace admin then before long you are going to want to find easier ways to perform common tasks. gmin is a handy tool to have in your toolbox to help you on your way.
+If you are a Google Workspace admin, before long you are going to want to find more efficient ways to perform common tasks than just using the Google Workspace admin console. **gmin** is a handy tool to save you time and automate those essential admin actions.